solarsnake/coveralls-demo-ruby/README.md

 ![circleci-project-ready-prompt.png](../media/media/circleci-project-ready-prompt.png)

-Here you have the choice to let CircleCI walk you through setting up your project, or adding your on config file manually:
+Here you have the choice to let CircleCI walk you through setting up your project, or adding your own config file manually:

 We're going to add our config file manually because it's actually simpler and quicker, so...